SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/airtable-source.md

 To collect audit logs, you must have a Airtable Enterprise account.

 ## States

-An Airtable Source let you pulls audit logs from Airtable app.
-When an Airtable Source goes through, the following states when created:
+When you create an Airtable Source, it goes through the following states:

 1. **Pending**.
 Once the Source is submitted, it is validated, stored, and placed in a **Pending** state.
 1. **Started**.
 A collection task is created on the Hosted Collector.